About Texas Car InsuranceClick for a Free Consultation

 Consumers should also research insurance carriers that are considering buying auto insurance from.
 Many of the major companies have worked hard on their reputation for customer service.
 Others have developed a reputation for failure and refusal to pay legitimate claims and requiring litigation to resolve a claim.

 Many Texas families are unnecessarily subjected to litigation simply because the insurance carrier they chose has determined to play hardball with every person who makes a claim.
 This dilemma has been magnified under the provisions of “tort reform” implemented several years ago in the state of Texas.
+If your insurance company could have settled a claim against you but chose not to settle- guess what- you now are forced to spend your time dealing with the lawsuit.

 Additionally, the failure to have a real remedy when an auto insurance company abuses the claim handling procedures has been a real problem for Texas families.